 By using ExportFeed plugin, you’ll also be able to connect multiple Amazon accounts with your WooCommerce shop.
 Amazon recommends you to create only one account in one marketplace.
 However, different marketplaces will have a requirement to have different accounts.
 So, ExportFeed allows you to connect different Amazon accounts.

 We also offer untiring support to solve your product listing problems.
 We also provide you with a dedicated personalized demo to train you how to use the plugin to meet up to your expectations.

 With all the benefits of selling through different Amazon marketplaces, your competition is rising every day.
 And as ExportFeed offers you to customize your products for higher rankings on the Amazon product search and for sellability, you have the tool necessary to win remarkable profits through Amazon.
-Also, as ExportFeed is also provided with a trial version with full functionality, the question is not why to start with ExportFeed plugin but the question is why not start with ExportFeed for WooCommerce Amazon Integration today?
+ExportFeed will also provide a trial version with full functionality, the question is not why to start with the ExportFeed plugin but the question is why not start with ExportFeed for WooCommerce Amazon Integration?